karmaking/OBP-API/obp-api/src/main/resources/docs/introductory_system_documentation.md

 **Status:** Experimental/Beta

 **Overview:**
-OBP-Dispatch is a lightweight proxy/gateway service designed to route requests to different OBP API backends.
-It is designed to route traffic to OBP-API or OBP-API-II or OBP-Trading instances.
+OBP-Dispatch is a lightweight proxy/gateway service designed to route requests to OBP-API or OBP-API-II or OBP-Trading instances.

 **Key Features:**

-- **Request Routing:** Intelligent routing based on configurable rules and discovery
+- **Request Routing:** Routing based on Endpoint implementation.

 **Use Cases:**

 1. **API Version Management:**
-   - Gradual rollout of new API versions on different code bases.
+   - Routing to new OBP implementations.

 **Architecture:**